Impact of Simultaneous Stellar Modeling Uncertainties on the Tip of the Red Giant Branch for Axion-Election Coupling: Conclusions

-In this section we discuss the implications of our results, potential applications of our methodology to other stellar tests of new physics, discuss caveats and the limitations of our method, and conclude.
+In the remainder of this section, we discuss limitations of our present study and how they could be overcome to achieve this goal, and potential applications of our method to other astrophysical probes of physics beyond the Standard Model.